 How to fire a client

-Businesses are built on relationships and it’s never easy to give up on one.
+Building client relationships is one of the ways to prime a business for success.
+It’s never easy to give up on one.
 You’ve sat down with the difficult client, explored all avenues for improving the relationship and gave them your all.
 Still, things haven’t improved.

 You’re now sure it’s time to fire the client for the wellbeing of your company, employees and yourself.